 As you consider whether you and others in your church could sponsor a refugee person or family, interested persons will:

-There are three other sources of excellent information and material that are available to anyone interested in learning more about the Private Sponsorship of Refugees.
+There are two other sources of excellent information and material that are available to anyone interested in learning more about the Private Sponsorship of Refugees.

 The sponsoring group must show that they have sufficient financial resources at least equal to social assistance rates in the settlement community to support the sponsored refugees for the duration of the sponsorship period.
-The sponsorship application kit includes the following sponsorship cost table that provides estimated assistance rates which a group can use as a guide for support levels.
-For instance, if a group plans to sponsor one person, the sponsorship costs amount to $13,500.
+For instance, if a group in the Toronto area plans to sponsor one person, the sponsorship costs will be not less than $16,500.